hpdata/gdutil/README.md

-# GDKit: Google Drive as High-Performance Data Repository
+# GDUtil: Google Drive as High-Performance Data Repository

 This package supports using Google Drive as a high-performance data repository.
 You can use it to download and upload files and folders between your local computer and Google Drive with multiple streams concurrently.
-GDkit is implemented using [`PyDrive`](https://pypi.python.org/pypi/PyDrive).
+GDUtil is implemented using [`PyDrive`](https://pypi.python.org/pypi/PyDrive).
 It can be used as a command-line toolkit or be used as a module for Python.

-## Install GDKit
+## Install GDUtil
 GitKit requires Python, which is typically preinstalled on Mac or Linux.
 If you use a Windows computer with Python, we recommend `Miniconda` (https://conda.io/miniconda.html).

-After installing Python, you can then install GDKit and its dependencies using the `pip` command:
+After installing Python, you can then install GDUtil and its dependencies using the `pip` command:

 ```
-pip install gdkit
+pip install gdutil
 ```

 **Note: This is not yet implemented.
-At the current development stage of GDKit, you must download GDKit manually and then install its dependencies using the `pip` command:**
+At the current development stage of GDUtil, you must download GDUtil manually and then install its dependencies using the `pip` command:**

 ```
-pip install -r gdkit/requirements.txt
+pip install -r gdutil/requirements.txt
 ```

 ## Authenticate with Your Google Account